 Prune the Variegated Monstera Adansonii every spring since these houseplants remain dormant during winter.

-Monstera Adansonii Variegated: All About Growth Rate
+Monstera Adansonii Variegated: Growth Habit

 According to ASPCA, the entire Monstera genus is mildly toxic to humans and pets, including the Adansonii Variegated.